vwochnik/jekyll-language-plugin/README.md

 ## Usage

 Every page or post, that needs to be translated must either have a `language` key or a `languages` array inside its YAML front-matter.
-Additionally, it may also have an `alias` key which tells the plugin to traverse one step further into the language data.
-So for example, if `alias` is `home` and the `language_data` configuration setting is `data.lang.%%` and the language is `en`, the plugin will look into `data.lang.en.home` for the translation keys used by the liquid tag.
-Of course, only pages and layouts can use the translation liquid tag but layouts used by posts can therefore benefit from an `alias`.
+Additionally, it may also have an `subset` key which tells the plugin to traverse one step further into the language data.
+So for example, if `subset` is `home` and the `language_data` configuration setting is `data.lang.%%` and the language is `en`, the plugin will look into `data.lang.en.home` for the translation keys used by the liquid tag.
+Of course, only pages and layouts can use the translation liquid tag but layouts used by posts can therefore benefit from an `subset`.

 ### Example